Best dispersal strategies in spatially heterogeneous environments: optimization of the principal eigenvalue for indefinite fractional Neumann problems: The Model

 The paper is structured as follows.
 In the next section we present our main results about the optimization of $\lambda_1$ with respect to $s$, joint with their biological interpretations.
-The proof of such results is given in Section \ref{preliminari}.
-In Section \ref{sec:opt_m} we briefly discuss the optimization of $\lambda_1$ with respect to $m$ and in Section \ref{sec:final} we provide some final remarks and some numerical simulations to better illustrate the assumptions in our main results.
+The proofs of such results are given in Section \ref{preliminari}.
+In Section \ref{sec:opt_m} we briefly discuss the optimization of $\lambda_1$ with respect to $m$ and in Section \ref{sec:final} we provide some discussion, including a recap of the biological and mathematical significance of our results, as well as some numerical simulations to better illustrate our assumptions.
 We postpone the proofs of the existence and regularity properties of eigenvalues and eigenfunctions associated with \eqref{eq:eigen_u} in Appendix \ref{app:eig} and we collect the proofs of some technical results exploited in the paper in Appendix \ref{app:aux}.